DEVIRORUN/DevOnBoard/README.md

 ## 🙏 Acknowledgments

-- Anthropic for Claude AI API
+- Anthropic for Claude AI API, Changed to Gemini 2.5 Flash
 - GitHub for repository hosting
 - The open-source community

 ## 📞 Support

 For issues, questions, or suggestions:

 - Open an issue on GitHub
-- Email: your-email@example.com
+- Email: irorun757@gmail.com, excelgbadamosi@gmail.com
-- Twitter: @yourhandle
+- Twitter: @IROR_111, @excelopemipo22

 ## 🎉 Hackathon Ready